Shivam1904/droneStatus/README.md

 ![](DroneStatus.gif)

 ### Tech
-* [Backend] - Flask (Python)
+* [Backend] - Flask (Python 3)
 * [Frontend] - React + MapboxGL JS

 ### How to run?

 First, we need to setup and start our backend server.
-I am currently using python version Python 3.8.4 but this should work on any python3 version.
+I am currently using python version 3.8.4 but this should work on any python 3 version.

 Move to backend folder
 ```sh